Skip Navigation

 IMPORTANT INFORMATION

-• To communicate any other health concerns for your child, including allergies, conditions, etc.
+• To communicate any health concerns for your child, including allergies, conditions, etc.

 • All prescription or over-the-counter medicine must be taken in the Health Room.

-• Medication must be brought to the Health Room in its original container and a Medication Authorization Form must also be on file in the Health Room.
+• Medication must be brought to the Health Room in its original container and a Medication Authorization Form signed by both a parent/guardian and a healthcare provider must also be on file in the Health Room.

-• NOTE: Only Middle School students are allowed to carry an Epi-Pen at school.
+-Note: Only Middle School students may carry an Epi-Pen at school.

 RESOURCES